SmartSunruiyang/Pink_pig-Tools/README.md

 ---
 2, You can open the .py file in idle or other Python IDE, this tool is made of pure Python.
-All in all, you must have Python coding environment and you must have already installed tkinter you can use "pip install tkinter"command.
+All in all, you must have Python coding environment and you must have already installed tkinter you can use "pip install tkinter"command to install this package.

 ---